ssfsx17/ffpnp/pandoc-markdown/0710-status-conditions.md

 ### Status: Irradiated

-Causes Unaspected damage during the status phase.
+Causes Unaspected damage during the status phase, ignoring Eva and Def.
 The damage is equal to the highest Initiative of the round.

 ### Status: Kerachole

-After Armor Damage that you take is decreased by 10%.
-The percentages of all such modifiers are added together, e.g. 10% and 30% add together for 40%.
+Incoming Potency for damage is decreased by 10.

 ### Status: Krasis

-All healing you receive from actions is increased by 20%.
+Incoming Potency for healing is increased by 20.

 ### Status: Land Waker

-After Armor Damage that you take is decreased by 80%.
-The percentages of all such modifiers are added together, e.g. 10% and 80% add together for 90%.
+Incoming Potency for damage is decreased by 80.

 ### Status: Leaden Fist

 This is used for the [Pugilism] action _Bootshine_.
-This status is ended by performing _Bootshine_ while in Opo-Opo / Monkey Form to an enemy's rear.
+This status is ended by performing _Bootshine_ while in Opo-Opo Monkey Form to an enemy's rear.

 ### Status: Lightspeed